petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 If you were using the `LCP_BACKUP_RESTORE_SCHEDULE` environment variable to regularly restore to your DR environment before the incident, restore this variable again to resume the restoration schedule:

-1. On the DXP Cloud console, navigate to your DR environment &rarr; Backup service page &rarr; Environment Variables.
+1. On the Liferay Cloud console, navigate to your DR environment &rarr; Backup service page &rarr; Environment Variables.

 1. Add the `LCP_BACKUP_RESTORE_SCHEDULE` environment variable and restore the value that you noted previously [when you removed it](#disable-the-database-restoration-schedule).

 1. Save the changes.

-Your DXP Cloud environments can now resume their normal operations.
+Your Liferay Cloud environments can now resume their normal operations.